gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 had taken place.
 King Henry, visiting the borders of Wales in 1184, became acquainted with Giraldus, and, admiring his earning, took him to court.
-He employed him on several occasions in diplomatic negociations with the Welsh, made aim one of his chaplains, appointed him preceptor to his son, prince John, and, in 1185, sent him with the young prince to Ireland, in the quality of secretary.
+He employed him on several occasions in diplomatic negociations with the Welsh, made him one of his chaplains, appointed him preceptor to his son, prince John, and, in 1185, sent him with the young prince to Ireland, in the quality of secretary.